smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_FR.md

         model: https://schema.org/Text
         type: Property
     authorizedPropulsion:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-A Type of propulsion authorized to enter in the harbor.
+      description: 'A Type of propulsion authorized to enter in the harbor.
 A combination of motor, sail, electric, oar, nuclear, lng, lpg, other'
       items:
         enum:
           - motor